 It can take months to many years for a family member to become a permanent resident.
 How long it takes for the intending immigrant family member to receive his or her permanent resident card (i.e. green card) depends on whether the petition is based on an immediate relative relationship or another qualifying relationship.

-Jarrett & Price represents clients all over Georgia in filing for permanent resident status for their family members.
+Jarrett & Price represents clients throughout Georgia and the Coastal Empire in filing for permanent resident status for their family members.
 Call us today at 912.401.8880.

-The term “immediate relative” refers to a relationship under immigration law that is not subject to the numerical limitations other family-based categories are subject to.
-This means that an immigrant visa is automatically available upon an approved petition based on one of these relationships.
+The term “immediate relative” refers to a relationship recognized under immigration law that is not subject to the numerical limitations other family-based categories are subject to.
+This means that an immigrant visa is automatically available upon the approval of a petition based on one of these relationships.
 The INA defines an “immediate relative” relationship is defined by federal statute at INA § 201(b)(2)(A)(i) (8 USC 1151(b)(2)(A)(i)) as including the following family relationships:

 If the intending immigrant family member is in the United States, generally she can adjust status to that of permanent residence while remaining in the country.
 Currently, adjustment of status applications can be filed concurrently with the petition, which reduces the time families have to wait for their relatives to receive permanent resident status.

 If the intending immigrant family member is not in the United States, then the process takes longer, but the petition is still not subject to the numerical limitations non-immediate relative petitions are.
 The petitions is filed by the US citizen petitioner and the process is finalized through the US consulate in the immigrant family member’s home country.